Madden NFL: Head Coach series

 In August 2006, EA Sports debuted NFL Head Coach, which utilized the Madden engine to create a football management simulation.
 The game was criticized as buggy and unrealistic.
 EA Tiburon rebuilt the game from the ground up, addressing flaws and creating a proprietary engine, over the course of three years.
 NFL Head Coach 09 was released on August 12, 2008, bundled with the special edition of Madden NFL 09 and as a standalone game on September 2, 2008.

+Madden NFL Social

-Madden NFL SocialMadden NFL Social was an early version of Madden NFL Mobile for Facebook and iOS that was released November 1, 2012 and shut down September 2, 2013.
+Madden NFL Social was an early version of Madden NFL Mobile for Facebook and iOS that was released November 1, 2012 and shut down September 2, 2013.

 Madden Arcade

 Released on November 24, 2009, the game is 5-on-5 and takes the best 10 players from each of the 32 NFL teams.